 User and user group updates are automatically synchronized from the LDAP server every five minutes.
 At each synchronization, users and user groups are added or deleted, and group members might be added or deleted.

 Only users assigned the Administrator reserved role can see and use the Configuration pages, including the LDAP Sync configuration page.

 - The Tanium Server initiates a connection to the back-end LDAP server.
-The standard port for LDAP is 389.
-The standard port for LDAPS is 636.
+The standard port for LDAP is 389 (3268 for an AD global catalog).
+The standard port for LDAPS is 636 (3269 for an AD global catalog).
 In the LDAP sync configuration, you can specify whatever port your LDAP server listens on for its inbound LDAP traffic.
 Network security must be configured to allow this traffic.

 - You must know the base distinguished name (DN), IDs, and filter expressions for the users and user groups you want to import.

 - The LDAP server must allow the LDAP sync connector user to query the LDAP server using the configured filter expression(s).